iwsif/Python_for_ETHICAL_HACKING/README.md

 **[dos_tool.py(Denial of Service vulnerability testing)]**

 *Steps:
-  Download python3 meterpreter(FOR WINDOWS USERS)
+  Download python3 meterpreter(For WINDOWS users)
   Check if permissions are right
   Else type chmod u+x + FILENAME
   Type "./"  + programs name and the you need to pass the target ip,your fake ip address,and how many processes you want to start for this program(Start several        processes with multiprocessing module).